alanmccallum/sbdb-go/README.md

 # sbdb-go
-A Go client &amp; mapper for the JPL Small-Body Small-Body Database
+A Go client &amp; mapper for the JPL Small-Body Database

 # Data Source
 This project uses publicly available data from NASA JPL's Small-Body Database API.